-Director O’Hanlon was appointed by the Board in November of 2017 to serve the remaining term of a vacated Board Position and then was elected in May of 2018 for a 4 year term.
+President O’Hanlon was appointed by the Board in November of 2017 to serve the remaining term of a vacated Board Position and then was elected in May of 2018 for a 4 year term.

 Ms. O’Hanlon has more than 30 years of experience administering large projects and staff while working for the State of Texas.
 In addition, she has over a decade of experience in the private sector as a consultant.
 A considerable amount of her career has been spent implementing Information Technology programs designed to improve the efficiency of various operations and Agencies.

 Ms. O’Hanlon is a graduate of the University of Texas and has a Master Degree in Public Administration.

 Ms. O’Hanlon chose to serve on the Board to apply her abilities and experience to ensure that all property owners are served by a viable water and wastewater system as well as the desire to provide safe and effective roads throughout the Village.